 Sometimes referred to as advertorials or even native ads, leading publishers have launched sponsored content studios to create content on behalf of brands.
 Publishers include venerable media brands such as Time Inc, Forbes, Wall Street Journal, New York Times, and The Guardian, as well as new media companies like Buzzfeed, Thought Catalog, Slate and many others.
-Check out the Sponsored Content Leaderboard to keep up with the best performing sponsored content.

 Why Go Native?